FoofooTheGuy/nnc/README.md

-# nnc -- No Nonsence Ctr
+# nnc
-nnc is a library that parses 3ds related files
+No Nonsence CTR is a library that parses 3ds related files.

+To build you need mbedtls and a gcc-style C compiler supporting at least C 99